-Some of these personnel and authorised third parties (for example payment processors) may transfer data outside the United Kingdom (“UK”) or European Union (“EU”).
+Some of this personnel and authorised third parties (for example payment processors) may transfer data outside the United Kingdom (“UK”) or European Union (“EU”).
 We take appropriate steps to ensure that data remains within jurisdictions with adequate protections for personal data and ensure that recipients of personal data from us are bound to duties of confidentiality, where relevant or appropriate.
-Where this is not possible, we rely on data minimisation, the selection of trusted companies with privacy policies and auditable processes which we have reviewed and seek to ensure that there are adequate safeguards in place for protecting transferred data, for example Standard Contractual Clauses.
+Where this is not possible, we rely on data minimisation, the selection of trusted companies with privacy policies, and auditable processes that we have reviewed and seek to ensure that there are adequate safeguards in place for protecting transferred data for example, Standard Contractual Clauses.
 For more information on the safeguards for transfer in a particular operation please contact us.
 We may also be required to disclose or otherwise process your personal data in the context of a regulatory audit to which we may be subject from time to time.

 How Long Do We Keep Personal Data?